 There’s plenty more where that came from, but that’s as good a start as any.

 It’s very important to note that none of the hypothetical curricular materials could be academic papers or legal briefings.
+Expecting trainee developers to start their education by jumping straight into dense Ph.D research, or the full legal texts of some of the most complex regulations ever enacted, is a form of credentialist gatekeeping which has pushed countless web professionals away from any further interest in privacy at the exact moment when they could have been drawn in.
 Privacy needs some shock therapy as much as it needs democratisation down to a developer level.

 To the current students out there, let me say this: you’re going to be an amazing software engineer and there is a bright future ahead of you.
 Creating a more user-centric, privacy-friendly web is the key to that.
 So speak up and make some noise about the topics I’ve listed above, because the future of the open web, and the people you will spend your careers building sofware for, is counting on it.
 If you’re looking for links and resources on any of the topics I’ve shared above to study on your own time, just get in touch (my contact details are in the + above) and I’ll be happy to help.